sronilsson/simba/docs/tutorial.md

 - `Target` :

+2. Click `Generate heatmap` to generate heatmap of the target behavior.

 ### Step 12: Merge Frames
 Merge all the generated plots from the previous step into single frames.